Our eleven key questions can help you decide whether or not taking all your pension in cash is the right choice for you.

 If you are concerned about this we would strongly recommend speaking to your local benefits office before taking any money from your pension.
 If you would like more information please exit this page and return once you have made a decision.Continue to question 10

-Your pension is generally protected from creditors and if you withdraw this, creditors may have a claim over the money.
+Your pension is generally protected from creditors but once you start taking an income or lump sum from it, creditors may have a claim over the money.
 Is this a concern to you now or in the future?Yes No Not sure Change answer

-While your money is in your pension it is generally legally protected from any creditors (people you owe money to), however when you take money from your pension this protection will stop and any creditors may be able to claim all or part of your money.
+While your pension is invested it is generally legally protected from any creditors (people you owe money to), however when you start to take money from your pension, creditors may be able to claim all or part of any amounts you take.